Building an emergency fund. Saving for retirement. Investing in stocks.

-It could make all the difference for a professional to give you insights about how many months’ worth of expenses you should have in an emergency account, how much you can afford to deposit into your IRA right now, and which stocks you should invest in relative to how much risk you want to take.
+It could make all the difference for a professional to give you insights about how many months’ worth of expenses you should have in an emergency account, how much you can afford to deposit into your online IRA right now, and which stocks you should invest in relative to how much risk you want to take.

 Here’s the catch, though: It costs money to hire a financial planner.
 When saving money is our goal, hiring an advisor can almost feel like taking two steps forward, one step back.

 Is there such a thing as free financial advice?

 Let’s dive into the costs of using a financial advisor.
 The three main options are a human advisor, a robo-advisor, and a complimentary financial planner.